Bowen Therapy is quite simply one of the most straightforward and effective ‘hands on’ therapies available.

 To receive maximum benefit it is recommended that other physical therapies are not mixed with Bowen therapy, such as massage, chiropractic, physiotherapy, and so on, as the energetic effect of Bowen in your body can last up to 7 days.

-After treatment you will be given a list of things to do: including drinking plenty of fresh water to flush toxins from your body and prevent you from being dehydrated; walk 20 minutes a day; and ‘listen to your body’ for any reactions you are experiencing.
+After treatment you should drink plenty of fresh water to flush toxins from your body and prevent you from being dehydrated; walk 20 minutes a day; and ‘listen to your body’ for any reactions you are experiencing.
 You may experience reactions ranging from hot and cold flushes, emotional releases, headaches and body aches but these reactions are a positive sign that the body’s healing process is working.

 Regular maintenance after recovery